PARE: A Simple and Strong Baseline for Monolingual and Multilingual Distantly Supervised Relation Extraction: Passage Attended Relation Extraction

+\pare\ explores the value of cross-sentence attention during encoding time.
+It uses a sequence of three key steps: passage construction, encoding and summarization, followed by prediction.
+Figure \ref{fig:model_Diagram} illustrates these for a three-sentence bag.

+\textbf{Passage Construction} constructs a \emph{passage} $P(e_1,e_2)$ from sentences $t\in B(e_1,e_2)$.
+The construction process uses a sequential sampling of sentences in the bag without replacement.
+It terminates if (a) adding any new sentence would exceed the maximum number of tokens allowed by the encoder (512 tokens for BERT), or (b) all sentences from the bag have been sampled.

+\textbf{Passage Encoding} takes the constructed passage and sends it to an encoder (BERT or mBERT) to generate contextualized embeddings $\mathbf{z}_j$ of every token $w_j$ in the passage.
+For this, it first creates an encoder input.
+The input starts with the [CLS] token, followed by each passage sentence separated by [SEP], and pads all remaining tokens with [PAD].
+Moreover, following best-practices in RE \cite{han-etal-2019-opennre}, each mention of $e_1$ and $e_2$ in the passage are surrounded by special entity marker tokens <e1>,</e1>, and <e2>,</e2>, respectively.

+\textbf{Passage Summarization} maintains a (randomly-initialized) query vector $\mathbf{r}_i$ for every relation $r_i$.
+It then computes $\alpha_j^i$, the normalized attention of $r_i$ on each token $w_j$, using dot-product attention.
+Finally, it computes a relation-attended summary of the whole passage $\mathbf{z}_{(e_1,r_i,e_2)}=\sum_{j=1}^{j=L} \alpha_j^i \mathbf{z}_j$, where $L$ is the input length.
+We note that this summation also aggregates embeddings of [CLS], [SEP], [PAD], as well as entity marker tokens.

-After the three steps, $z_{(e_1,e_2,r_i)}$ is obtained for each relation class in the dataset.
-These vectors are independently passed through a binary classifier followed by a sigmoid activation function to return the confidence for the triple $(e_1,e_2,r_i)$ given by $c_{(e_1,e_2,r_i)}$.
-The binary classifier is shared across all relation classes.
+\textbf{Tuple Classifier} passes $\mathbf{z}_{(e_1,r_i,e_2)}$ through an MLP followed by Sigmoid activation to return the probability $p_i$ of the triple $(e_1, r_i, e_2)$.
+This MLP is shared across all relation classes.
+At inference, a positive prediction is made if $p_i>\mathrm{threshold}$ (0.5).

+\textbf{Loss Function} is simply Binary Cross Entropy between gold and predicted label set for each bag.
+No additional loss terms are used.